Iuga of Moldavia

 Iuga of Moldavia (14th century – July 19, 1400) (known also as Iurg or Iurie in Romanian literature, Yury in Ruthenian, Jerzy in Polish; the epithet Ologul means "the Crippled") was Voivode (Prince) of Moldavia from November 1399 to June 1400.
 According to one hypothesis, he may have been the Lithuanian prince George Koriatovich.
-Other hypotheses posit him as the son of Roman I of Moldavia (1391–1394) and an unknown wife, possibly of Lithuanian extraction from descendants of Karijotas, confused with the Lithuanian prince because of the similar name and background.
+Other hypotheses posit him as the son of Roman I of Moldavia (ruled 1391–1394) and an unknown wife, possibly of Lithuanian extraction from descendants of Karijotas, confused with the Lithuanian prince because of the similar name and background.
 The nickname "the Crippled" can be found only in the chronicle of Putna Monastery, drafted in the first years of the 16th century, but its origins are unknown.
 The reasons why he has remained in history with this nickname are not known precisely (probably suffered from a disease that makes it difficult to move).

 Biography

 Iuga Ologul was the second son of Moldovan regnant Roman Mușat and Anastasia Mushat.
 According to some historical sources, Iuga have reigned for a few months.
 According to other sources, Iuga have ruled for two years.